tonethar/IGM-330-Fall-2018/weekly/week-02B-notes.md

 ## IV.
 Demo
 1. In **canvas-transforms-demo-start.html**, let's make some drawing changes to just our first green square.
 We will see that using `ctx.save()` and `ctx.restore` helps to make this easier

-2. Let's next try *translating*, then *scaling*, then *rotating* the squares -  how are the results unexpected?
+2. Let's next try *translating*, then *scaling*, then *rotating* the squares -  how are the results unexpected?  `ctx.save()` and `ctx.restore` to the rescue!

+3. How about the triangles -  how are the results unexpected?
 Once again, `ctx.save()` and `ctx.restore` to the rescue!

-3. Now now we will create some animation by letting our transformations accumulate over time
+4. Now now we will create some animation by letting our transformations accumulate over time

 ![Drawing State Stack](./_images/drawing-stack.jpg)